JasonWei512/EnergyStarX/README.md

 # Known Limitations

+- If you use some taskbar enhancement software such as [StartAllBack](https://www.startallback.com/), this app may crash when you hover over system tray icon.
 - Child processes do not get boosted when the parent process receives input focus.
 - System processes (which is Session 0) do not get throttled.
 Currently there are some assumption that non-user processes know what they are doing.